thred/dreambuilder_game/mods/plasticbox/README.md

 Plain plastic box and a dye. (shapeless)

+Buckets can also be crafted from plastic sheets in place of steel ingots.

 Recycling:

 There are two ways to recycle plastic boxes.
 If you have Technic installed, plastic boxes of any color can be ground to 2 "plastic powder" and sheets to one powder.
 Without Technic, craft 4 plastic boxes (plain only) in a square to get 7 powder.
 In either case, the powder can be cooked in a furnace to make plastic sheets, from which more boxes (or other plastic items) can be made.